japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-StreamExecution.md

 Used when `StreamExecution` is requested to <<runStream, run stream processing>>

-NOTE: `logicalPlan` is part of <<spark-sql-streaming-ProgressReporter.adoc#logicalPlan, ProgressReporter Contract>> and the only purpose of the `logicalPlan` property is to change the access level from `protected` to `public`.
+NOTE: `logicalPlan` is part of <<spark-sql-streaming-ProgressReporter.md#logicalPlan, ProgressReporter Contract>> and the only purpose of the `logicalPlan` property is to change the access level from `protected` to `public`.

 | runActivatedStream
 a| [[runActivatedStream]]